For the second straight year, it was instant heartbreak for the Newton High School football team against the Andover Trojans.

-Page 2 of 2 - Newton made a defensive stop on fourth down late in the first half, going 77 yards the other way, scoring on a three-yard Morrison run with 52.9 seconds left in the half.
+Newton made a defensive stop on fourth down late in the first half, going 77 yards the other way, scoring on a three-yard Morrison run with 52.9 seconds left in the half.
 Morrison hit Cory Martens with the two-point conversion pass to get the Railers within two.

 Newton opened the third quarter with a 7:09 drive that ended on a 24-yard pass from Morrison to Martens.
 On the previous play, Morrison was hit with a 15-yard penalty for hurdling a defender.
 Morrison ran in the two-point conversion.

 Newton made a defensive stop to force a punt, but a bad snap for the Railers led to a stop for Andover late in the third quarter.
 An Andover fumble set up another long Railer drive that set up a 14-yard Hill touchdown run with 8:05 left in regulation.

 Andover needed just three plays and a minute to reply, scoring on a 35-yard Young run.
 Rasmussen hit Renoux for the two-point conversion.
 Newton got back to the Andover 30, giving the ball over on downs with 4:35 remaining.

 With Andover facing fourth and nine on Newton 49 with 2:23 remaining, the Trojans were hit with a five-yard penalty for illegal motion and a 15-yard penalty for unsportsmanlike conduct.